DiegoArcelli/Calcolatrice/README.md

-# Calcolatrice
+# Calculator
-Una semplice calcolatrice realizzata in Java.
+A simple graphical calculator realized in Java.